• 25 Mar, 2026

 Aftermath and Legacy

-• Remote landscapes can change quickly from beautiful to dangerous
+• Remote landscapes can quickly become dangerous

-• Preparation and decision-making define outcomes
+• Preparation and decision-making determine survival

-Narrated by KarakoramDiaries ✧
+Narrated by KarakoramDiaries